Sixzero/EasyRAGStore.jl/README.md

 # EasyRAGStore.jl

-EasyRAGStore.jl is a Julia package designed to efficiently manage and store Retrieval-Augmented Generation (RAG) datasets and associated test cases.
-It provides a robust framework for compressing, storing, and retrieving large amounts of textual data, making it ideal for RAG-based applications.
+EasyRAGStore.jl is a Julia package designed for efficient collection, compression, and storage of Retrieval-Augmented Generation (RAG) datasets.
+It specializes in managing large amounts of textual data with optimized storage utilization, making it ideal for RAG-based applications.

-## Features
+## Key Features

-- Efficient storage of multiple indices in a single file
+- Efficient collection and storage of RAG datasets, including indices and associated questions
-- Advanced compression techniques using RefChunkCompression
+- Advanced compression using RefChunkCompression, which stores repeated chunks as references
-- Separate storage for dataset indices and test cases
-- Easy-to-use API for appending, retrieving, and managing data
-- Integration with EasyRAGBench.jl for benchmarking and evaluation
-- Support for collecting and storing datasets
+- Seamless reading from and writing to JLD2 files for persistent storage

+## Core Functionality

+EasyRAGStore.jl primarily deals with:

+1. **Indices**: Represented as `OrderedDict`s, these are the searchable units in which we store content.
+2. **Questions**: Associated with specific indices, these represent queries or tasks performed on the indices.
+3. **RefChunks**: A compression mechanism that stores repeated content as references to previous occurrences, significantly reducing storage requirements.

 ## Installation